Sinon: Polygnotus' painting

-Sinon in other literature
+In other literature

 In Dante Alighieri's poem Inferno (Canto 30), Sinon is seen in the Tenth Bolgia of Hell's Circle of Fraud where, along with other falsifiers of words, he is condemned to suffer a burning fever for all eternity.
-Sinon is here rather than the Evil Counselors Bolgia because his advice was false as well as evil.
+Sinon is here rather than in the Evil Counselors Bolgia because his advice was false as well as evil.

 The word "Sinonical" was coined by Lewes Lewknor in his 1595 work The Estate of English Fugitives.

-William Shakespeare referred to Sinon on several occasions in his work, using him as a symbol of treachery.
+William Shakespeare referred to Sinon on several occasions in his plays, using him as a symbol of treachery.
 For instance, in Cymbeline Imogen says to Pisanio, "True honest men being heard, like false Aeneas, / Were in his time thought false, and Sinon's weeping / Did scandal many a holy tear" (Act 3, Scene 4).
 In Henry VI Part III, the Duke of Gloucester says, "I'll play the orator as well as Nestor, / Deceive more slily than Ulysses could, / And, like a Sinon, take another Troy" (Act 3, Scene 2).

-In Chapter 4 of George Eliot’s historical novel Romola, during his first full day in Renaissance Florence, Italy, main character Tito Melema has just finished getting his long beard shaved off and his hair cut to shoulder length, which his barber insists will allow him to fit in and create the best impression.
-But two of the barber’s friends arrive, one a painter who immediately asks Melema if he would be his model for Sinon for a canvas depicting the moment Sinon successfully deceives Priam.
-Melema, although quite young, is educated well enough to know who Sinon is:
+In Chapter 4 of George Eliot's historical novel Romola, the main character Tito Melema, during his first full day in Renaissance Florence, is asked by a painter if he would model as Sinon for a canvas depicting Sinon deceiving Priam, shocking Tito at the implication and foreshadowing his treachery later in the novel.

-"Tito Melema started and looked round with a pale astonishment in his face as if at a sudden accusation".
-Spoiler alert: Melema will turn out to be not as fine and upright a man as he is portrayed this early in the story.
+In popular culture

+In The Odyssey (2026), directed by Christopher Nolan, Sinon is portrayed by Elliot Page.
+In the film, Sinon is an Ithacan under Odysseus who was abandoned at Troy, killed by the Trojans, and kept unaware of the horse's nature; he is later seen in Hades angry at being deceived into violating xenia.